ackrause/tools/README.md

 tools
 -----

-Quick one-of tools made for a combination of learning and usefulness.
+Quick one-off tools made for a combination of learning and usefulness.